epfl-lara/leon/doc/options.rst

 * ``--cegis:opttimeout``

-  Consider a time-out of CE-search as untrusted solution
+  Consider a time-out of CE-search as untrusted solution.

 * ``--cegis:shrink``

-  Shrink non-det programs when tests pruning works well
+  Shrink non-det programs when tests pruning works well.

 * ``--cegis:vanuatoo``

-  Generate inputs using new korat-style generator
+  Generate inputs using new korat-style generator.

 * ``--costmodel=cm``

-  Use a specific cost model for this search
+  Use a specific cost model for this search.
+  Available: ``Naive``, ``WeightedBranches``

 * ``--derivtrees``